This is a complete guide covering everything you need to know to set up and create your branded website.

 In your About Page, you will want to include elements such as how you started your journey, what makes you and your brand and business unique, what you and your business’s values and beliefs are, and why customers should choose you.

 About Pages are very popular with new visitors.
 If someone is looking to potentially hire you for your service, they will want to know who you are first.

-People are naturally curious and if you can tell your story while also conveying why you are the perfect for them, then you will see and increase in close rates for your products or services.
+People are naturally curious and if you can tell your story while also conveying why you are perfect for them, then you will see an increase in close rates for your products or services.